LemesoftNostalgic/sprint-o-matic/README.md

 ![Sprint-O-Matic Home Screen by Jyrki Leskela](/doc/InitialDisplay.png)

-The first thing you see when you start the application is the home screen.
+The first thing you see, when you start the application, is the home screen.
-It allows for the basic setting of track and leg length, play modes and map selection.
-The home screen can be used from keyboard (arrow keys to move the blue pointer, enter/space to select, esc to exit) or with a mouse (left/right button to move the blue pointer and middle button to select.
+It allows for the basic setting of track and leg length, play modes, and map selection.
+The home screen can be used from keyboard (arrow keys to move the blue pointer, enter/space to select, esc to exit), or with a mouse (left/right button to move the blue pointer and middle button to select.
 The mouse usage might sound unintuitive, but I want to be able to use the application when the mouse is not at the desk surface.

 When you have selected all the settings, move the blue pointer to the finish circle and select it.
 The game you just configured will then begin.

 ### Gameplay

-The keys and buttons for the gameplay are similar to those in the home screen: Arrow keys or mouse buttons to turn left or right, esc or middle button to quit.
-The usage is intentionally as straightforward as possible.
+The gameplay keys are similar to the home screen keys: Arrow keys or mouse buttons to turn left or right, esc or middle button to quit.
+The usage is intentionally simlified.

 ![Sprint-O-Matic gameplay with a fantasy map by Jyrki Leskela](/doc/ExternalFantasyMap.png)